braze-inc/braze-docs/_docs/_help/help_articles/in-app_messages/in-app_messages_not_displaying.md

 ## Event Triggers

-If the campaign is triggered by a Session Start or a Custom Event, you want to ensure that this event or session is happening frequently enough to trigger the message.
+If the campaign is triggered by a session start or a custom event, you want to ensure that this event or session is happening frequently enough to trigger the message.
 Check this data on the [Overview][1] (for session data) or [Custom Events][2] pages:

 ![trouble6][14]

 ## Message Impressions

-Customization of the In-App Message UI or delivery mechanisms within the SDK may require your developers to utilize our methods to manually log In-App message impressions.
-Check with your developers to see if you use In-App message customization.
+Customization of the in-app message UI or delivery mechanisms within the SDK may require your developers to utilize our methods to manually log in-app message impressions.
+Check with your developers to see if you use in-app message customization.

 ## Run Tests